Communicate More With Less: Email Drips for Nonprofits

 Once you’ve got a taste of email automation for nonprofits, chances are your imagination will run wild with the possibilities.

-With Keela’s Automations feature, you can set up drips across not only emails but through common contact interactions as well.
+With Keela’s Automation feature, you can set up drips across not only emails but through common contact interactions as well.
 You can use drips to welcome new contacts, add contacts to specific segments based on their giving propensity or trends, follow up on donation form abandonment, update and check off to-dos, and more with a simple workflow.